astropy/astropy/docs/known_issues.rst

 repository you intend to save.
 Then rebuild/reinstall from the clean repo.

-Failing logging tests when running the tests in IPython
+Failing Logging Tests When Running the Tests in IPython
 -------------------------------------------------------

 When running the Astropy tests using ``astropy.test()`` in an IPython